 - Enlist the help of a local solicitor or another specialist company at the time of purchase.
 Unless you speak reasonable Portuguese, you will need help setting up your agreements with your utility companies- Câmara Municipal for water, EDP for electricity and a local gas supplier.

 - You may also want to install a telephone line/broadband connection however, if you are renting-out your property you may want to consider how you can manage your guests’ usage of this.

 - All properties are liable to annual property tax which is largely payable in two installments- one in April and one in September, relating to the value of your property.
-Again your fiscal representative can deal with this one for you.

 - Property insurance is also important both for the building itself and contents.
 Some condominiums or communal buildings include a proportion of buildings insurance in their charges so it is worth checking this in advance.
 Owners renting-out to holiday makers should take out public liability insurance and take advantage of purpose built rental insurance policies that include cover for accidental damages caused by paying guests.

 - Keep an eye on your property, especially if you are not renting.
 There are plenty of local property management companies who will visit your home on a regular basis, pick up and forward post, check utilities, keep on top of maintenance and address any problematic issues for a monthly charge.
 However, for a more low-key option you could pick a local friend or contact who can pop in occasionally to check everything is up to scratch.

 - The age of your property will be a deciding factor on which option you choose to check on your property.
 New properties or those under five years are much less likely to experience any problems however, older buildings in Portugal have not been constructed in line with European or UK standards and thus dampness and water damage can often occur.